 “Write every day without fail, even if it’s only for half an hour, even if you’re savagely hung-over and your grandmother has just fallen out of a third-story window.”

 5. Accept setbacks.

-So, I hate to admit, but I give myself permission to slack.
-And, I find this the most difficult and very important challenge.
+So, I hate to admit it, but I permit myself to slack.
+And, I find this the most difficult and significant challenge.
 Relieve the pressure of needing to achieve perfection in every task on the first run.
 Promise yourself you’ll go back and try it again.
 Also, know when it is time to give up.

 6. Beware of your “input.”

-I would have put this as my first point, but it takes some time to become aware of your “input” and to get to this point.
-You can think of your input as anything you take in, but can’t digest: food, information, environment and “your close circle.”
-It’s very important to live in the place where you feel safe and happy, to surround yourself with people who support and inspire you, to make appropriate food choices, and be picky at what you read and watch.
+I would have put this as my first point, but it takes some time to become aware of your “input” and get to this point.
+You can think of your input as anything you take in but can’t digest: food, information, environment, and “your close circle.”
+It’s essential to live in a place where you feel safe and happy, surround yourself with people who support and inspire you, make appropriate food choices, and be picky at what you read and watch.

-Remember, you are not what you eat, but what you don’t digest.
+Remember, you are not what you eat but what you don’t digest.
 Some people have bigger stomachs and can digest more.
-I am personally very sensitive and don’t have a strong digestive system.
-For that reason, I have my daily morning therapy practice, I live in a small mountain town in Colorado, I minimize TV and my diet is 100% plant-based.
+I am personally susceptible and don’t have a strong digestive system.
+For that reason, I have my daily morning therapy practice; I live in a small mountain town in Colorado, I minimize TV, and my diet is 100% plant-based.
 It took me many years to figure out what I can and can’t digest.

 However, I feel like the luckiest gal alive!
 I attribute it to choices to sort my input.
 This is not a leap type of step.
-It takes self-knowledge, correct practice, some time, strength and faith.
-Of course, I still fuck up with food, Tand allowing fall for the wrong friends.
+It takes self-knowledge, correct practice, some time, strength, and faith.
+Of course, I still fuck up with food And allowing fall for the wrong friends.
 But, with discernment, it is so much easier to say NO!